PriceSensitive

 This browser does not support the video element.

-Allan Small, a senior investment advisor of the Allan Small Investment Group with iA Private Wealth, joins Coreena Robertson in the Expert Exchange to analyze the Bank of Canada’s recent decision to cut interest rates by 50 basis points, the fourth cut this year.
+Allan Small, a senior investment advisor of the Allan Small Financial Group with iA Private Wealth, joins Coreena Robertson in the Expert Exchange to analyze the Bank of Canada’s recent decision to cut interest rates by 50 basis points, the fourth cut this year.

 In the above video, Small points out that usually you see large cuts during times of crisis, such as COVID.